 Notice when they work late – I have seen technicians clock out when their shift is over, and stay late into the night (sometimes 4am) programming lighting, setting up video effects, tuning audio and more.
 Most of the time the AV company will put the times when the labor is working on their quote so if you see someone working later than scheduled, go stop by and see if they need anything.
 Most people don’t notice when the lighting technician decides to volunteer his time to make sure the show looks just perfect for you.
 I promise you that if you thank that person for staying late, they will be the first person to work the show the next year when hopefully you come back as a return customer.
 Wouldn’t it be great to have consistently great labor?

-Well that’s it for our guide to event AV labor!
+That’s it for our guide to event AV labor!
 Phew, that was a lot of information and we hope it was very helpful.
-We hope it helps you maximize your event AV labor, get your money’s worth and not be confused by the industry terminology.
-If you’re interested in learning more about Event AV and everything that goes into it, check out our other blogs on our column, “Event AV Questions”.
+We hope it helps you maximize your event AV labor, get your money’s worth, and not be confused by the industry terminology.